 The details are always different, but the result is the same: A fraudster overpays for an item, and then quickly needs a partial refund.
 By the time the original fraud is detected (in this case, the hack of someone’s PayPal account), the refund has long been collected and spent.

 The victim in this crime was Ruth, who would end up with no tenant and having lost $1500.
 We were able to convince Ruth not to send this transfer to Isabella, but not every client is easily convinced.

 We have seen other online banking frauds that follow the same pattern including:

 - Selling a vehicle online

 - Selling jewellery online

 - Buying or selling a pet online

 Any high-value transaction that results in an overpayment should be considered especially suspicious.
-If this rings a bell for you in any way, please do not hesitate to contact your closest Currency Converters branch.
+If you are hesitant or suspicious of a potential online transaction, please do not hesitate to contact your closest Currency Converters branch.
 We’ll help you to determine whether or not you’re vulnerable to theft.

 *Names have been changed to protect client identity.